vanderbilt-virtual-reality/individual-project-whelannj/README.md

 Critiques or limitations of VR for your goals?

-Issues so Far: Learning how to Import Video into Unity, Making it Skybox, LF replaced by CRLF error, file too large
+Issues so Far: Learning how to Import Video into Unity, Making it Skybox, LF replaced by CRLF error (installed git bash and made changes), file too large (git lfs)